GitauHarrison/notes/databases/joined_table_inheritance.md

 > As of this writing, only one discriminator column or SQL expression may be configured for the entire inheritance hierarchy, typically on the base-most class in the hierarchy.

-With the base class in place, we can now proceed to define the `Student`, `Teacher` and `Parent` child classes.
+With the base class in place, we can now proceed to define the `Student`, the `Teacher` and the `Parent` child classes.
 Each of these subclasses contain columns that represent the attributes unique to the subclass they represent.
 Each table is also expected to contain a primary key column as well as a foreign key reference to the parent table.

 The `polymorphic_identity` parameter is specified within the mapper arguments of each subclass.
 This value, which should be unique to each mapped class across the whole hierarchy, is used to populate the column designated by the `mapper.polymorphic_on` parameter established in the base mapper.
 Only one 'identity' per mapped class is allowed.
 The Object Relational Mapper (ORM) uses the value of the `polymorphic_identity` to determine which class a row belongs to when loading rows polymorphically.
 In our examples above, every row which represents a `Student` will have the value `student` in its `type` row.
-The same applies to the `Teacher` and `Parent` subclasses.
+The same applies to the `Teacher` and the `Parent` subclasses.

 Notice that both the primary key and the foreign key which references the parent class both belong to the same column.
-You may be familiar with this kind of setup when dealing with multiple tables:
+You may be familiar with the setup below when dealing with multiple tables:

 ```python